Jackson Is Officially Leaving Grey's Anatomy. The Meaning Behind His Exit Is Powerful

-Thursday night’s new Grey’s Anatomy episode, “Look Up Child,” feels different from the very first second.
+Thursday night’s new Grey’s Anatomy episode, “Look Up Child,” immediately feels different.
 The installment forgoes a traditional narration from star Ellen Pompeo in favor of one from Jesse Williams as his longtime character Jackson Avery.
-Grey’s Anatomy fans know such an honor is only handed to someone for a big episode.
-Sometimes the reasoning is horrible — Patrick Dempsey narrates the season finale that features his character’s near-fatal shooting — and sometimes it’s fun (see: the male cast-focused “What is It About Men”).
+Grey’s Anatomy fans know such an honor is only handed down for a major episode.
+Sometimes it foreshadows something horrible — Patrick Dempsey narrates the season finale that features his character’s near-fatal shooting — and sometimes it’s fun (see: the male cast-focused “What is It About Men”).

-“Look Up Child’s” cause for Williams' narration ended up being poignant.
-As the episode began to air, news broke that Williams would be leaving Grey’s Anatomy permanently, thereby ending Jackson’s tenure on the series.
-Jackson Avery is officially exiting Grey’s Anatomy; his final appearance will be in ABC medical drama’s next episode, airing May 20.
+The reason for Williams' narration in “Look Up Child" ended up being poignant.
+Just as the episode began to air, news broke that Williams would be leaving Grey’s Anatomy permanently, thereby ending Jackson’s tenure on the series.
+It's official: Jackson Avery is exiting Grey’s Anatomy; his final appearance will be in ABC medical drama’s next episode, airing May 20.

 Advertisement

-After a pair of abrupt cast exists from Justin Chambers and Giacomo Gianniotti, Grey’s Anatomy has ensured Jackson’s farewell will at least hold a powerful meaning for everyone watching — that also suggests a reunion between Jackson and his longtime love interest April Kepner (Sarah Drew).
+After a pair of abrupt cast exits from Justin Chambers and Giacomo Gianniotti, Grey’s Anatomy has ensured Jackson’s farewell will at least hold a powerful meaning for everyone watching — one that also suggests a reunion between Jackson and his longtime love interest April Kepner (Sarah Drew).

 “As an actor, director and person, I have been obscenely lucky to learn so much from so many and I thank our beautiful fans, who breathe so much energy and appreciation into our shared worlds,” Williams said in a statement obtained by The Hollywood Reporter.
 “The experience and endurance born of creating nearly 300 hours of leading global television is a gift I’ll carry always.
 I am immensely proud of our work, our impact and to be moving forward with so many tools, opportunities, allies and dear friends.”

-Interestingly, Jackson is also leaving Grey Sloan Memorial Hospital to focus on “impact” and “moving forward.”
+Interestingly, Jackson the character is also leaving Grey Sloan Memorial Hospital to focus on “impact” and “moving forward.”
 Jackson starts “Look Up Child” still reeling from his sudden disillusionment over the influence of his family’s Catherine Fox Foundation in the face of a global pandemic.
 Jackson goes to his estranged biological father Robert Avery (Eric Roberts) to figure out if he should also turn away from his legacy.
 The conversation instead convinces Jackson to lean into the power available to him.
 By the end of the episode, Jackson decides to move to Boston to run the foundation himself.
 Jackson’s ex-wife April — who is freshly split from her husband Matthew (Justin Bruening) — agrees to move with Jackson to Boston to allow them to continue co-parenting in the same city.

 Advertisement

-Considering April’s new breakup and Jackson’s single status, we’re meant to believe a prospective romantic reconciliation is in the cards for April and Jackson.
+Considering April’s new breakup and Jackson’s single status, we’re meant to believe a prospective romantic reconciliation is in the cards for them.
 This is especially true since April mentions her sexual chemistry with Jackson — despite other foundational problems in the relationship — directly before admitting her current marriage is over.

 MATTHEW AND APRIL SPLIT UP.
 GOD IS REAL. #JAPRIL #GreysAnatomy pic.twitter.com/UL6jObpdjE— Melanie is VACCINATED (Hiatus Edition) (@MelHawk92) May 7, 2021